JSotres/FSAS-Python/README.md

-# Analysis of AFM Force Volume Data with Python
+# Nanoscope Force Volume Data into SQLite Database with Python

 In the future this will be a bigger project on the analysis of AFM Force Volume Data.
 At present, we provide a function, nanoscopeToSQLite.py, that reads raw Nanoscope Force Volume files and stores their data in SQLite databases.